-✓ Auto axis placement ✓ One axis per chart Auto axis placement attempts to merge two traces with two axes into one diagram. ≥ One axis per chart One axis per chart places only one trace into one diagram.
-So for every trace there is an own diagram.
-You can find more information about this setting in 9.3.1 Configure the diagrams on page 101.
-Arrange vertically Arrange horizontally Arrange multiple diagrams side by side.
-Arrange multiple diagrams from top to bottom other.
+Auto axis placement Auto axis placement attempts to show two axes (traces) in one diagram.
+Cone axis per chart One axis per chart shows a separate diagram for each trace.
+You can find more information in 10.2.1 Configure the diagrams on page 113.
+Select your preferred default setting in the options menu.
+Arrange vertically Arrange multiple diagrams side by side.
+Arrange horizontally Arrange multiple diagrams from top to bottom other.
+Average measurement Activate averaging.
+More details can be found in 10.8 Averaging on page 139.
 Text note Annotations Open a text field to add text notes to the current measurement.